List of counties in Michigan: Etymologies

-Schoolcraft's made-up words have disputed sources.
-While he was a devotee of Native American words and culture, some of his words may have originated with tribes from other areas of the country, such as New York or the Northeast, where many settlers to Michigan came from.
-Real Native words were eradicated, and he substituted made-up words, sometimes with a kernel of Indian language or sound in them.
+Schoolcraft's coinages include disputed sources.
+While he was a devotee of Native American words and culture, he may derived some of his coinages from tribes other areas of the U.S., such as New York, or the Northeast (from where many settlers to Michigan had come).
+Some original native words were eradicated, by his substitution of novel names, sometimes with a kernel of Indian language or sound in them.

 A second group of four counties were renamed for Irish locales (counties Antrim, Clare, Roscommon and Wexford), apparently because it was close to the heart for certain Michigan legislators or their constituents.

 Ten counties, the so-called "cabinet counties", were named for persons who served in Andrew Jackson's presidential administration, which was tied to Michigan's anticipated ascendancy to statehood.
 Eight were named in 1829.
 Livingston County was named in 1833.
 Cass County was also named in 1829, but Governor Lewis Cass did not become a member of Jackson's Cabinet until 1831.

+The FIPS county code is the five-digit Federal Information Processing Standard (FIPS) code which uniquely identifies counties and county equivalents in the United States.
+The three-digit number is unique to each individual county within a state, but to be unique within the entire United States, it must be prefixed by the state code.
+This means that, for example, the number 001 is shared by Alcona County, Michigan, Adams County, Wisconsin, and Adair County, Iowa.
+To uniquely identify Alcona County, Michigan, one must use the state code of 26 plus the county code of 001; therefore, the unique nationwide identifier for Alcona County, Michigan is 26001.
+The links in the column FIPS County Code are to the Census Bureau Info page for that county.